D&D Beyond: Virtual tabletops

 Following the announced shutdown of Sigil, Lin Codega of Rascal commented that similar to how D&D Beyond "has attempted to create a purely digital library and play area, Sigils entire purpose was in service of the removal of the theater of the mind" playstyle.
 Abbott stated that he "always felt as though the pitch was obvious" as it "should have been a 3D version of the current 'Maps' toolset with some basic effects, miniatures, a Baldur's Gate 3-style HUD for easy access to your actions, and integration with D&D Beyond".
-Abott commented that he was "disappointed" even though "the writing's been on the wall since" the layoffs in March 2025.
+Abbott commented that he was "disappointed" even though "the writing's been on the wall since" the layoffs in March 2025.
 Similarly, Amanda Kay Oaks of ComicBook.com stated that it is "safe to say no one is surprised to see Sigil shutting down" and "most D&D fans haven’t really expressed much surprise or disappointment".
 Codega opined that while it "was an ambitious project, carried by a talented team", the project's leadership was made up of "video game executives that never quite seemed to grasp exactly what people love about playing tabletop games.
 So ends an embarrassing experiment in microtransactions, over-design, and consistently poor planning.
 The only reminders of the program will be gilded character sheets and digital dice in D&D Beyond – fitting that kitschy advertisements and add-ons meant to entice Sigil to the D&D masses will be its grave marker".
 Kay Oaks commented that "in a market with plenty of excellent 3rd party virtual tabletops, Sigil didn't feel like it offered anything players hadn't already found elsewhere".
-Abott wrote it was "hand-wringingly frustrating", noting that "Sigil had the potential to be a game-changing experience, yet it struggled with its identity, and I don't know why.
+Abbott wrote it was "hand-wringingly frustrating", noting that "Sigil had the potential to be a game-changing experience, yet it struggled with its identity, and I don't know why.
 Messaging was confused in the run-up to launch, and nobody seemed to have a firm grasp of what it was meant to do".

+In May 2026, Denny Connolly of Vice praised the Maps tool, highlighting that it "has made some incredible improvements to communication, transparency, and overall functionality over the last year".
+Connolly noted that while it does not have the same deep functionality of "VTTs like Roll20 or Foundry", the Maps tool is "definitely moving in the right direction".
+He noted that it has "become a great low-cost and no-fuss option for players who prefer a lightweight tool with a very low barrier to entry".
+In light of the short-lived Sigil, Connolly wrote that it is "exciting to see Maps take a different approach and really make meaningful small, but frequent steps to respond to player feedback and incorporate new features".